 Economic growth, however, was not socially inclusive.
 It mainly centered on Tbilisi (the capital city) while the rest of the country was left behind.
 High levels of poverty and unemployment persisted, and this led to a build-up of social tensions that ultimately resulted in a dramatic political regime shift in 2012.

 The newly elected government promised development projects with a social agenda.
-As the debate crystalized and focused on welfare issues, funds that arrived from abroad, such as remittances, donations (e.g., Brussels Pledge Commitment) and others, were channeled by the government to achieve specific social-economic goals.
-These mainly include: promoting aggregate GDP growth, income and welfare equality, employment creation (fighting unemployment), export promotion, and a few others.1 In addition, the focus also centers on various regional dimension (e.g., administrative regions, East-West), urbanity dimension (i.e., urban versus rural), and household income levels.
+As the debate crystallized and focused on welfare issues, funds that arrived from abroad, such as remittances, donations (e.g., Brussels Pledge Commitment), and others, were channeled by the government to achieve specific social-economic goals.
+These mainly include: promoting aggregate GDP growth, income and welfare equality, employment creation (fighting unemployment), export promotion, and a few others.1 In addition, the focus also centers on various regional dimensions (e.g., administrative regions, East-West), urbanity dimension (i.e., urban versus rural), and household income levels.

-Policy makers in Georgia, and across the globe, have always tried to decide on how to optimally allocate limited funds, i.e., finding which sectors or households should receive funds to maximize a social-objective.
-This, however, is a difficult task because of the lack of information and also because the complex characteristics of the economy.
-For example in Georgia, around 60% of employment is based on the agricultural sectors.
+Policymakers in Georgia, and across the globe, have always tried to decide on how to optimally allocate limited funds, i.e., finding which sectors or households should receive funds to maximize a social objective.
+This, however, is a difficult task because of the lack of information and also because of the complex characteristics of the economy.
+For example in Georgia, around 60% of employment is based on the agricultural sector.
 However, GDP growth is fastest among the service sectors that are mainly located in the capital city, Tbilisi.

 The model is calibrated to the Georgian economy using a newly developed social accounting matrix (SAM) of 2013, and searches among more than 42,750 alternative investment scenarios.
 We find that “You can’t always get what you want2”, i.e., not all social-economic objectives can be maximized simultaneously.
-For example, promoting highest GDP growth would mean that investment should focus on the manufacturing sectors.
-But promoting highest household welfare in rural households would mean investing in the agricultural sectors.
-Ultimately, policy makers will choose where to invest.
-The purpose of this CGE model is to them to make qualified judgments based on a unified modelling framework.
+For example, promoting the highest GDP growth would mean that investors should focus on the manufacturing sectors.
+But promoting the highest household welfare in rural households would mean investing in the agricultural sectors.
+Ultimately, policymakers will choose where to invest.
+The purpose of this CGE model is for them to make qualified judgments based on a unified modeling framework.